Characterizations of smooth projective horospherical varieties of Picard number one: case

-By Proposition \ref{prop:prolongation methods} and Lemma \ref{lem:section vanishes}, $G_0$-structure $\mathscr P$ on $(M^0, D|_{M^0})$ is locally equivalent to the standard one.
-By Proposition \ref{S-str and G_0-str} together with Proposition \ref{fundamental graded Lie algebra of vmrt}, the ${\bf S}$-structure on $M^0$ defined by $\mathcal C(M)|_{M^0}$ is locally equivalent to the standard one.
+\begin{proof}[Proof of Theorem \ref{main results} in the case when $X$ is $(B_3, \alpha_1,\alpha_3)$] By Proposition \ref{prop:prolongation methods} and Lemma \ref{lem: B_3 section vanishes}, $G_0$-structure $\mathscr P$ on $ M^0 $ is locally equivalent to the standard one.
+By Proposition \ref{S-str and G_0-str}, the ${\bf S}$-structure on $M^0$ defined by $\mathcal C(M)|_{M^0}$ is locally equivalent to the standard one.
 By Theorem \ref{Cartan-Fubini}, a local map preserving the varieties of minimal rational tangents can be extended to a global biholomorphism.
 Hence, $M$ is biholomorphic to $X$.
-This completes the proof of Theorem \ref{main results}. \end{proof}
+This completes the proof of Theorem \ref{main results} in the case when $X$ is $(B_3, \alpha_1,\alpha_3)$. \end{proof}